 Addiction doesn’t just affect the user.
 Chronic drug and alcohol abuse can damage relationships, and lead to severe emotional pain and unhealthy coping skills, such as enabling.

-Read on to learn more about how to rebuild a relationship while recovering from addiction, including:
+Read on to learn more about how to rebuild a relationship while recovering from addiction, including how addiction affects relationships, how to repair relationships after addiction, tips for regaining trust, and how to find support for your recovery.

-The effects of addiction aren’t limited to the user.
-Addiction can take a heavy toll on people close to the user, such as spouses, family, and friends.
+The effects of addiction do not only impact the person consuming drugs or alcohol.
+Addiction can take a heavy toll on the people around them, too, including spouses, family, and friends.
 Further, the effects of alcohol and drug addiction can persist through generations.

 Not every family is affected the same.
-It largely depends on family structure, coping mechanisms, and how everyone adapts to the substance abuse.
+It largely depends on family structure, coping mechanisms, and how everyone adapts to the presence of substance misuse.
+For many families, though, there are some common damaging behaviors that those who are misusing substances can engage in, including:1

-These behaviors can damage a relationship and make it difficult for loved ones to trust the addict again.
+These behaviors can damage a relationship and make it difficult for loved ones to trust the person struggling with substance misuse.
 They may feel resentful, hurt, and emotionally exhausted.

-Loved ones may also develop codependent behaviors, such as enabling the addict, taking on the role of a caretaker, and placing the user’s needs before their own.
-Often, family members or friends require their own therapy for issues related to drug or alcohol abuse.
+They may also develop codependent behaviors, such as enabling the individual's substance misuse, taking on the role of a caretaker, and placing the individual's needs before their own.
+Often, family members or friends require their own therapy for issues related to drug or alcohol use because of these learned behaviors.

 Repairing relationships while in recovery requires hard work and commitment.
 Consistent positive and healthy behaviors can help to mend relationships in the long run.